College of Humanities & Behavioral Sciences

 Students typically participate in three practicum placements that run across Fall, Spring, and Summer semesters, spending an average of 16 hours a week on-site (e.g., two full days; this does not include commuting time to and from the placement) during the Fall and Spring semesters and 8 hours a day over the Summer.
 Within these 16 hours, the goal is for students to have face-to-face contact with an average of 10 clients per week (8 hours in Summer, with 5 of them spent with clients).
 Thus, the overall goal is for students to have 1500 or more total practicum hours before leaving for internship, at least 500 of which are client contact hours (so far, all the students heading off for internship have earned at least this many hours).
 This will maximize competitiveness for internship and may also help satisfy training hours required for licensure.
 In fact, the Virginia Board of Psychology changed the regulations so that practicum hours can count toward licensure in certain circumstances and we have designed our practica to meet the requirements.
 This means that our students will be eligible for licensure in Virginia upon graduation from the Program and passing the national licensing exam.

 We are continually adding new sites, but the following places have indicated a willingness to accept qualified Psy.D. students.

 - Catawba Hospital

-- Free Clinic of the New River Valley (Christiansburg and Giles County offices)
+- Community Health Center New River Valley (Christiansburg and Giles County offices)